Constructors, this, Methods and Bind

 is special: It is not closed over.

-However, any variable can be closed over, but this
+However, almost any other variable can be closed over.
+Traditionally,

 .
 Here's an example: